FamilySearch/gedcomx-php/README.md

 The gedcomx-php SDK is the PHP implementation of [GEDCOM X](http://www.gedcomx.org), including GEDCOM X extension projects.
 The gedcomx-php SDK has the following features:

-* **Sample App**

-  The [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) Github project.
-This project is a sample app that demonstrates basic functionality and usage of the gedcomx-php SDK.
-You can [run the app](http://gedcomx-php-sample-app.herokuapp.com) to see it in action.

 * **GEDCOM X Conceptual Model**

   Implementaton of the [GEDCOM X Conceptual Model](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) in a rich set of PHP Classes with getter and setter methods.
 Take a look at a [visual graph](https://github.com/FamilySearch/gedcomx/blob/master/specifications/support/conceptual-model-graph.pdf) of the GEDCOM X Conceptual Model.